chetankumarpulipati/RedditPersonaCraft/README.md

 ## ⚠️ Current Limitations

-- **Limited Model**: Uses DistilGPT-2 which may not provide the most accurate persona analysis
-- **No Confidence Scoring**: No indication of how confident the AI is about each prediction
+**Limited Model**: Uses DistilGPT-2 which may not provide the most accurate persona analysis **No Confidence Scoring**: No indication of how confident the AI is about each prediction

+## 📑 Citation System

+### Implemented Feature
+- **Source Citation System**: Each persona characteristic is now linked to specific Reddit posts/comments that contributed to its generation.
+Citation reports are generated in both HTML and text formats for transparency and traceability.

+Citation files are saved in the `output/` directory:
+  - `{username}_citation_report.html`
+  - `{username}_citation_report.txt`

+This allows users to review the evidence behind each persona attribute and ensures the AI's analysis is auditable.

 ## 🌟 Future Enhancements

-- [ ] **Source Citation System**: Link each persona characteristic to specific posts/comments that generated it
 - [ ] Multiple LLM provider support (OpenAI, Claude, etc.)
 - [ ] Advanced sentiment analysis integration
 - [ ] Batch processing for multiple users